FishingHacks/ffhooks/README.md

-# lfhooks
+# ffhooks

-LFHooks adds more hooks to featherframe.
+FFHooks adds more hooks to featherframe.

 ## hooks